 - 1 15 oz can pumpkin puree

-- Mix dry ingredients in a large bowl: flour, sugar, baking soda, salt, and pumpkin pie spice.
+- Mix dry ingredients in a large bowl: flour, sugar, baking soda, salt, cinnamon, nutmeg, and pumpkin pie spice.

 - In a large measuring cup, stir together oil, applesauce, water, and eggs.
 Add wet ingredients to dry ingredients.
 Incorporate pumpkin puree and vanilla extract, stirring until just combined.